Carnegie Mellon University School of Computer Science

 FAQ: Archival Backup Service

 SCS Computing Facilities provides data backup and restore solutions for registered computers in our environment.
 Our community handles valuable data on a daily basis and having backup software adds a tier of protection for issues that may occur in the future.
 We offer backup solutions to meet different computing scenarios.
-Our Archival Backup Service is one such solution.
-Using TiBS (Terydactyl) we can provide wired, archival level backups for servers, desktops and select laptops.
+Historically, this service has been offered through Teradactyl’s True Incremental Backup System® (TiBS).

-How does Archival Backup Service differ from the Data Protection Service?
-This archival backup solution will capture system files in the backup process unlike data protection, which will only sync data in your user profile.
+The archival backup solution captures system files in the backup process unlike data protection, which will only sync data in your user profile.
 The Archival Backup Service is ideal for workstations or servers (and select laptop computers) which will connected to the wired network, on-campus.

 Feature